 All qualified applicants will interview with program administrators either in-person or online through Microsoft Teams, as requested by the applicant.
-Applicants may also interview with one or two additional individuals who are affiliated with the program and medical laboratory.
 All interviewers will complete a standardized evaluation form that relates to the applicant's educational experience, work experience, interest, and knowledge of the Medical Laboratory Science profession, career goals, and personal attributes.